Explicit and compact representations for the Green's function and the Solution of Linear Difference Equations with variable coefficients: Introduction

+Judging from the missing cross references, the solution representations obtained in the above cited references have not been utilized in time series modelling.
+In contrast, the large family of time-varying coefficient models, such as ARMA processes with variable coefficients (TV-ARMA), employ the one-sided Green's function representation (Green's function for short) of a particular solution of the associated VC-LDE, because it facilitates the development of elegant and generic expressions for their fundamental properties, including the Wold-Cram\'{e}r solution representation, the asymptotic properties as well as the optimal linear forecasts.
+This approach was originated by Miller \cite{MiLD68} (see also \cite{Hal78, SinPei87, KowSi91}) as an alternative to the standard characteristic polynomial formulation, which has been broadly used in the solution representation of LDEs($p$) and associated ARMA models with constant coefficients, but loses its strength in the presence of variable coefficients (see \cite{Hal78}).

+Explicit representations of the Green's function strongly depend upon the availability of a fundamental set of solutions (see \cite{MiLD68}, eq.
+(2.6), p.
+39 or \cite{AGLDE00}, eq.
+(2.11.7), p.
+77)), whose elements (called linearly independent or fundamental solutions) must be explicitly expressed and computationally tractable.\footnote{An explicit expression evaluated in polynomial running time will be referred to as computationally tractable.} The lack, in the general case, of a fundamental solution set associated with VC-LDEs($p$), whose elements fulfil the above mentioned characteristics, has led to a dichotomy between the explicit representation of the properties of TV-ARMA models in terms of the Green's function and the recursive computation of this function (see for example \cite{Hal78}).

-Even though the two research paths in the literature, regarding solution representations of VC-LDEs and linear `time varying' models, have been largely increased over time, the overlap between them has not.
-The results derived in this paper support common ground developments between them and provide the foundations for a unified theory of ARMA models including deterministic and stochastic processes with constant or varying coefficients (see \cite{KaPaCa17}).
+The two research paths in the literature concerning solution representations of VC-LDEs($p$) and corresponding representations of TV-ARMA models, respectively, have been increased over time, but the overlap between them has not.
+The results of the present paper establish common ground developments between them and provide the mathematical framework for a unified theory of TV-ARMA models including processes with deterministic or stochastic variable coefficients (see \cite{KaPaCa21}).
 An application of this theory is the modelling of stock volatilities during financial crises, presented in~\cite{KaMRV14}.